-A policy is a group of settings that define how Enterprise Threat Protector (ETP) handles known or suspected threat events and acceptable use policy (AUP) events.
+A policy is a group of settings that define how Enterprise Threat Protector (ETP) handles known or suspected threat events and access control events.
 You assign a policy to a location.
 A location is a region or geographic area in your network such as a corporate field office.
 You can assign a different policy to each location or you can assign multiple locations to the same policy.
 You cannot assign more than one policy to a location.

 To configure a policy, you must be an ETP super administrator, delegated administrator, or a tenant administrator.
 If you are a delegated or tenant administrator, you can modify the policy you created or the policies that you are allowed to access.